ragavvenkatesan/yann/docs/source/index.rst

 Getting Started
 ===============

-The following will help you get acquinted with Yann.
+The following will help you get quickly acquinted with Yann.

 .. toctree::
    :maxdepth: 1